mrw007/angular-seed-project/README.md

 ---

-You can generate the Project's documentation using [compodoc](https://compodoc.app/) using the following command, inside the running container
+You can generate the Project's documentation with [compodoc](https://compodoc.app/) using the following command, inside the running container

 ```bash
 npm run compodoc